enbattle/subtrackar/README.md

 - [Radix UI](https://www.radix-ui.com/) - Unstyled, accessible components
 - [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS framework
 - [TanStack Query](https://tanstack.com/query/latest) - Data-fetching and state management

+## Disclaimer

+This is just a sample of a consumer-subscription platform project.
+Not all functionalities and implementations are included.